timebis/go-entsoe/README.md

 from := now.Truncate(24 * time.Hour)
 to := from.AddDate(0, 0, 1)

-doc, err := client.GetDayAheadPrices(DomainBE, from, to)
+doc, err := client.GetDayAheadPrices(entsoe.DomainBE, from, to)
 ```

 ### Day Ahead Prices